jaumeCloquellCapo/jaumeCloquellCapo.github.io/_posts/2024-06-15-mistakes-soft-managers.md

 ---
 layout: post
-title: Common Mistakes Development Managers Make
+title: Common mistakes soft.
+Managers / and Tech Leads make it
-description: The Distinction Between Testing And Quality Assurance In The Software Industry
+description: Experiences lived from developer perspective and mistakes make as tech lead
-date: 2024-01-01 08:02:44 -0800
+date: 2024-06-15 08:02:44 -0800
-tags: Software
+tags: Management Software
 ---

-# Common Mistakes Development Managers Make

-## Micromanagement
+## Managing the wrong amount

 Managers must communicate with the team about the business, goals, context, next steps, roadmaps, partners, and more.
 Little or nothing should be hidden from the team.
 Soft.
 Enginyeers can only give their best when they have the project's data.